 - Miscellaneous: flake salt, hard or semi-hard cheese

-How to Store and Use Smoked Tomatoes
+How to Store Smoked Tomatoes

 After my tomatoes are smoked I store them in one of 3 ways, each with their own culinary uses: